Short Term Loan Definition

-This type of facility is most suited to businesses that have large credit card/debit card sales as opposed to cash sales i.e their customers make card payments during purchases.
-Under this facility, a bank/financial institution agrees to advance a lump sum amount to the borrower.
-This amount is subsequently recovered by the bank/financial institution, as a percentage of the daily sales of the borrower.
-For example, when the borrower makes a sale, a specified percentage of the sales, say 5%, shall be directly recovered by the bank from the payment facilitator such as PayPal or Visa.
+They are suited to businesses with large credit card/debit card sales instead of cash sales, i.e., their customers make card payments during purchases.
+Under this facility, a financial institution agrees to advance a lump sum amount to the borrower.
+The lender subsequently recovers this amount as a percentage of the borrower’s daily sales.

 #5 – Invoice Financing (Receivables Financing)

 Under this facility, a company borrows money from a bank or financial institution against the money due from its customers, i.e., account receivablesAccount ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
 They are categorized as current assets on the balance sheet as the payments expected within a year. .
 When customers take time to pay bills, a company can borrow in the meantime to meet its liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. requirements.
 Lenders charge a fee for invoice financingInvoice FinancingInvoice Financing is way to obtain funds for short term liquidity needs of a company by keeping account receivables as a collateral.
 These funds are usually utilized to pay off the short term liabilities like salaries, creditors etc., which they deduct from the lent sum.
 Receivables can be used as collateral, so if the borrower defaults, the bank can rely on them.